CodeYourFuture/syllabus/docs/fundamentals/week-2/learning-objectives.md

 ## PD

-- [ ] Explain the purpose of Personal Development
-- [ ] Believe in own capabilities and ability to be successful
-- [ ] Understand own strengths
-- [ ] Identify areas of development
 - [ ] Communicate challenges and barriers in public
 - [ ] Recognise and address fears of transparency
 - [ ] Take active initiative to overcome barriers to success